railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

 ---
-title: Deploy an OpenTelemetry Stack on Railway
+title: Deploy an OpenTelemetry Collector and Backend on Railway
 ---

 ## What is OpenTelemetry?